 Verily Life Sciences has established a CLIA-certified lab at the South San Francisco headquarters to create additional lab capacity in support of programs in the COVID-19 testing space, including their own return-to-work efforts for their employees (August 10)

-SARS-CoV-2 treatment development
+COVID-19 treatment development

 Scientists Find An Avenue To Attack The Coronavirus, Aided By Cloud Imaging (September 22) – Findings discussed may let doctors one day administer drugs to COVID-19 patients that interact with the spike protein at the site where it captures linoleic acid, one of the body’s essential fatty acids that’s absorbed through food.
 See the original Science paper published this week.